China New Chemical Substance Management (Order 12)

 China MEE Centre Sets 30 April 2026 Deadline For 2025 Annual Activity Reports For Certain New Chemical Registrations

-China’s Ministry of Ecology and Environment has set an April 30, 2026, deadline for submitting 2025 annual activity reports for specific new chemical substance registrations.
-Impacted registrants must ensure accurate reporting of volumes and risk-control measures to maintain compliance and avoid enforcement under China REACH.
+China has set an April 30, 2026, deadline for submitting 2025 annual activity reports for specific new chemical substance registrations under MEE Order No. 12.
+Companies must ensure accurate disclosure of volumes and risk-control measures to maintain market access and avoid enforcement actions under the China REACH framework.

 meescc.cnChinaChina